daniel-wojahn/tibetan-text-metrics/README.md

 This visualization is particularly useful for identifying which chapters have unusual similarity patterns compared to others.

+The PCA analysis is based on the metrics calculated during the pairwise comparison process, providing a holistic view that combines multiple similarity measures into a single visualization.

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](LICENSE) file for details or visit the [Creative Commons](https://creativecommons.org/licenses/by/4.0/) website.